RV Solar Panels: What You Need To Know

 Continuing to use our example of the Centennial Battery, we found out that the part number DC24MF is a 12-volt battery with a rating of 75 amp-hours (Ah @ 20hr).

-With a 2 battery system (that we know is wired in parallel because of the above point), we can calculate that the overall system voltage remains at 12-volts, but the amp-hour rating is doubled to 150 amp-hours (75 amp-hours x 2).
+With a 2 battery system wired in parallel, we can calculate that the overall system voltage remains at 12-volts, but the amp-hour rating is doubled to 150 amp-hours (75 amp-hours x 2).

 Here's what you need to do to get a rough estimate as to your daily amp-hour power consumption: